Milind-cod3-base/OTNImplantsDemo/README.md

 # OTNImplantsDemo

 ## Overview
 `OTNImplantsDemo` is a Qt-based C++ application designed as a demo for OTN Implants, showcasing a dashboard for an arm prosthetic.
 It simulates sensor and actuator data from an STM32 microcontroller via UART, displaying real-time metrics and charts.
-The application is built without Qt Designer, using pure C++ for widget and layout creation, and includes a polished UI with custom styles and interactive controls.

 ### Features
 - Displays sensor data (shoulder angle, elbow angle, wrist angle, grip force) and actuator data (motor positions).